 (d) Accounting records supported by source documentation.

-(b) Records for nonexpendable property acquired by RHS, the 3-year retention requirement is not applicable.
+(b) For records for nonexpendable property acquired by RHS, the 3-year retention requirement is not applicable.

 (c) When records are transferred to or maintained by RHS, the 3-year retention requirement is not applicable.